top of page

 It's not just about the climate and the soil.

-While the region has climate and soil conditions in its favor, the boutique size of the wineries and sincerity of spirit of the families behind them is what makes them truly great.
-The passion runs deep here, so it’s clear we have only just begun to see what northern Baja is capable of.
-That said, as the boutique movement expands, and as small farmers stop selling their grapes to large consolidators, expect to see wines of exciting quality coming from many other regions in Mexico.
-This is already happening in several other Mexican states, and the quality is turning heads.
+While Mexico has climate and soil conditions in its favor, the boutique size of the wineries and sincerity of spirit of the families behind them is what makes them truly great.
+The passion runs deep here, so it’s clear we have only just begun to see what the country is capable of.
+That said, as the boutique movement expands, and as small farmers stop selling their grapes to large consolidators, expect to see wines of exciting quality coming from all the winegrowing regions in Mexico.
+The concept is far more advanced in Baja than it is in other regions, but the shift is happening country-wide and the quality is turning heads.

-Meanwhile in northern Baja, the boutique movement is already well underway.
-A combination of ancient vineyard sites, (dating as far back as 1791), talented winemakers, and the development of a unique and exquisite culinary scene form the basis of a local tourism that revolves around viticulture.
-From this stems an orientation towards environmentally conscious land development in the local communities.
+In northern Baja, the boutique movement is already well underway, a combination of ancient vineyard sites, (dating as far back as 1791), a talented new generation of winemakers, and the development of a worldclass culinary scene form the basis of a local tourism that revolves around viticulture.
+From these wine-centric boutique projects who are all oriented towards sustainability is emerging a paradigm of land development in the local communities that goes against the grain of the large developers now looking toward the region.

 Where land and culture have the meter of poetry